An ever-increasing number of couples tying the knot today are thinking of creative ways to make their special day unique.

 Is tú mo rogha: You are my chosen one

 Tá tú mo chéadsearc: You are my true love

 Is tusa mo ghrá: Literally “You are my love”

 Ádhraím thú: I adore you

 Is grá mo shaol í (é): She/he is the love of my life

 B’fhearr liom thú nó céad bó bainne: I prefer you to a hundred milk cows!

-If Gaelic words or words in general don’t really tickle your fancy for a wedding ring engraving, consider some Ogham writing.
+If Irish (Gaelic) words, don’t really appeal to you.
+You may like to consider Ogham writing.
 Ogham is an ancient script that was used to write Gaelic before the introduction of the alphabet we know today came to Ireland.
 Rather than the concept of letters we are all familiar with, the ogham alphabet was instead made of a series of strokes intersecting a singular long, straight line.
 The different angles and lengths of the strokes and how many are clustered together is what determines the letter.

-Ogham uses this somewhat unorthodox system because of how it was written; not on paper, since its invention hadn’t reached the inhabitants of the island yet, but on rock and wood instead.
-The long straight line was carved along the edge of a slender, standing stone from top to bottom, while the intersecting strokes were added from side to side.
-The writing on the stone normally spelled out the names of noblemen or chieftans and was in effect a gravestone.
+Ogham is a somewhat unorthodox style of script due to how it would have been originally written.
+It wasn’t written on paper but on rock and wood.
+The long straight lines were carved along the edge of a slender, standing stone.
+Written from top to bottom, these intersecting strokes were added from side to side.
+The writing on the stone normally spelled out the names of noblemen or chieftains.

 So many couples come up with wonderful, personal and truly unique ideas for their wedding rings.
 While the classic engravings of the couples initials or the date of the wedding is beautiful, here are some alternative ideas to get engraved on wedding rings.